-This AMR presents an analysis against the policies that are currently in the LDF for Gloucester City Council.
-For Gloucester the LDF currently includes the Local Development Scheme, Statement of Community Involvement, the Local Plan and previous Annual Monitoring Reports.
+This AMR presents an analysis against the policies that are currently in the LDF.
+For Gloucester the LDF currently includes the Local Development Scheme, Statement of Community Involvement and previous Annual Monitoring Reports.

-This AMR covers the period 1st April 2007 to 31st March 2008.
+This AMR covers the period 1st April 2008 to 31st March 2009.
 Good Practice Guidance advises authorities to clearly link policies to objectives, targets and indicators to facilitate LDF monitoring and review.
 It also indicates a strong relationship between the SA process and the AMR.
-For Gloucester City Council it is currently difficult to make some of these links as many documents are still under development, including the Core Strategy, while others have not been subject to a full Sustainability Appraisal (e.g. the Local Plan).
+For Gloucester City Council it is currently difficult to make some of these links as many documents are still under development, including the Core Strategy.
 The links between policies, objectives, targets and indicators will be clearer in future AMRs as new documents and their Sustainability Appraisals are developed and adopted.